Anjozorobe

 Anjozorobe is a large town in the Analamanga Region, Madagascar, approximately 90 kilometers north-east of the capital Antananarivo.

 It has a population of 24,117 inhabitants in 2018.

 Anjozorobe-Angavo Reserve is one of the last high plateau forest in Madagascar.
 Another high plateau forest is located in the protected area of Ambohitantely.

 Routes

 The town is linked with Antananarivo by the National Road 3.

 Rivers

-The Mangoro River has it sources in the commune.